salmarashad/Tic-Tac-Toe/README.md

    ```
    ./tictactoe
    ```
-5. **Play the Game**: Follow the on-screen prompts to make your moves.
+5. **Play the Game**

+   Follow the on-screen prompts to make your moves.
 Enter a number of the location you wish to place your symbol (X or O) on the grid.